AdguardTeam/ContentBlocker/README.md

 >**Note:** for the filter-related issues (missed ads, false positives etc.) use the [online reporting tool](https://reports.adguard.com/new_issue.html).

+### Becoming a beta tester

+To become a beta tester, go to Content Blocker's [Google Play page](https://play.google.com/store/apps/details?id=com.adguard.android.contentblocker) and scroll down to the "Become a beta tester" block.
+Tap the "I'm in" button to switch to beta channel.
+You will have an option to leave the beta test at any time the same way.

 ### Translating into other languages

 You can help us translate the Content Blocker into other languages.
 Everything you need to know to start translating is gathered in this [KB article](https://kb.adguard.com/general/adguard-translations).
 Once you are ready, head to [this website](https://adguard.oneskyapp.com/collaboration/) and scroll down to "Content Blocker" project — even if the translation exists already, you can always suggest a better variant.